How to dress traveling in Italy - ouritalianjourney.com

 Tops/Blouses: Locals are not big on overly-revealing clothing so just keep that in mind.
 Logo t-shirts are okay to wear inside your hotel room or at the beach but they are a no-no when walking through town.
 The only people you will see wearing these are the tourists.

 Pants/Shorts: Italians still consider shorts as “resort wear” but they are worn in the streets of Italy.
 Cotton pants or capri pants for women are a great choice.
-Jeans are always accepted these days but a nice quality pair and a nice top can be very acceptable for men and women.
+Jeans are always accepted these days but a nice quality pair and a nice top can be very acceptable for everyone.
 Colored pants (chinos and jeans) are very fashionable for both sexes.
 Men wear a lot of red pants in Italy!

 We hope that these three suggestions will help you when thinking about what to bring on your next trip to Italy.
 If you have any other thoughts or suggestions, please let us know!